jnordan132/Employee-Tracker/README.md

 * [Contributing](#contributing)
 * [Questions](#questions)
 # Installation
-The following necessary dependencies must be installed to run the application properly: Inquirer, and mysql2
+The following necessary dependencies must be installed to run the application properly: Inquirer, Express, and MySQL2
 # Usage
 In order to use this app, first start by running "npm i", after installing dependencies you can run "node index.js", once the index.js file is ran you will be prompted with different choice of actions that can be taken.
 # License